Random coalescing geodesics in first-passage percolation: Statement of results

-\begin{theorem} With probability one there exists for each $g\in\tree_0$ a linear functional $\rho\in\support$ such that $B_g$ is asymptotically linear to $\rho$ and $\dir(G)$ is a subset of $\{x\in S^1:\mu(x)=\rho(x)\}$. \end{theorem}
+\begin{theorem} With probability one there exists for each $g\in\tree_0$ a linear functional $\rho\in\support$ such that $B_g$ is asymptotically linear to $\rho$ and $\dir(g)$ is a subset of $\{x\in S^1:\mu(x)=\rho(x)\}$. \end{theorem}

-The above theorem describes the asymptotic properties of all infinite geodesics, but does not address existence and uniqueness of a given functional.
-Since for almost every realization all geodesics have linear Busemann functions we shall proceed and describe this set.
+The above theorem provides a simultaneous description of the asymptotic properties of all infinite geodesics, but does not address existence and uniqueness of a specific functional.
+Since for almost every realization all geodesics have linear Busemann functions we shall proceed and describe the set of linear functionals associated to geodesics in $\tree_0$.
 Let

-The next result addresses the ergodic properties of $\tree_0$ further by describing the topological properties of the random set $\functionals$.
+The next result gives a more precise description of the ergodic properties of $\tree_0$ by addressing the topological properties of the random set $\functionals=\functionals(\omega)$.

 \begin{theorem} There exists a closed set $\functionals_\star\subseteq\support$, containing all linear functionals tangent to $\ball$, such that $\P(\functionals=\functionals_\star)=1$.
 Moreover, for every functional $\rho\in\functionals_\star$ we have